wencio/etherexample/README.md

 # etherexample
-To create a wallet and sign a transaction:
+To create a wallet and sign a transaction using ether.js library